Deborah Smith BA(Hons), M.A , PGCE, MBACP

 I am primarily a Person Centred Counsellor but I am able to offer CBT (Cognitive Behavioural Therapy) should it be of benefit to you.

-I work part time for a counselling charity and have done so for the past three years.
-I also work in schools in the West Lancs area with children aged 7-15 years and with students aged 16-21 at a local college.
+I work part time for a counselling charity and have done so for the past four years.
+I have also worked in schools in the West Lancs area with children aged 7-15 years and with students aged 16-21 at a local college.

 Areas of counselling I deal with